Cheapest car insurance in North Carolina for a bad driving record

 Cheapest car insurance after an accident in North Carolina

-State Farm offers the lowest rates after an accident, averaging $1,692 per year.
-Erie Insurance is another budget-friendly option, with rates around $1,730 a year.
+State Farm has the lowest rates after an accident at $1,692 a year.
+Erie Insurance also has affordable rates at $1,730 a year.

 CompanyAverage annual premium for clean recordAnnual premium for one at-fault accidentAnnual premium for multiple accident